What should senior citizens on Medicare do if they need dentures but can’t afford them?

 Low-income seniors living on fixed retirement benefits cannot get free Medicare dentures directly but could tap into other sources to make their false teeth more affordable.

-Medicaid covers dentures for adults in twenty-six states, so low-income seniors living in poverty in one of these regions can get free false teeth provided they choose the least expensive alternative.
+Medicaid covers dentures for adults in thirty-three states, so low-income seniors living in poverty in one of these regions can get free false teeth provided they choose the least expensive alternative.

 Dual-eligible Medicare Medicaid recipients fall into one of five categories while meeting federal poverty guidelines.